 - Planted a range of herbs for use in Home Economics kitchen, and purchased a compost tumbler to be actively used in the school to re-use our green waste in a meaningful and sustainable way

-- 2016 Sports Day was a ‘Zero Waste Day’, with no rubbish from GGHS going to land fill from this event
+- Sports Day moving towards being a ‘Zero Waste Day’, with no rubbish from GGHS going to land fill from this event

 - Significant reduction in paper usage through a variety of strategies

-- Establishment of Year 8 Tree Planting Day which occurs twice a year and engages students in the wider community, specifically at Cobbler Creek National Park, by giving them the opportunity to plant trees and learn about the cultural significance of the land
+- Establishment of Year 8 HASS Immersion Day which occurs twice a year and engages students in the wider community, specifically at Cobbler Creek National Park, by giving them the opportunity to engage in conservation projects such as planting trees and learn about the cultural significance of the land

-- Formation of Environmental Protection Unit (EPU) which is a passionate group of students who met once a fortnight to raise concerns and offer student-led initiatives in the field of sustainability
+- Formation of Environmental Management Unit (EMU) which is a passionate group of students who met once a fortnight to raise concerns and offer student-led initiatives in the field of sustainability

-- Raised approximately $1500 from recycling plastic bottles and cans – this was a whole school effort
+- Raised approximately $1500 each year from recycling plastic bottles and cans – this was a whole school effort

-- Featured in NRM promotional video about ‘Student Voice and Sustainability’
+- We featured in an NRM promotional video about 'Student Voice and Sustainability'

 Click here to view the NRM Promotional Pamphlet which features work done by GGHS students in 2016.